cw-ansible/cw-ansible/README.md

     .
     |-- README.md
     |-- private
+    |-+ playbooks
-    |-- playbooks
+	| |-- ansible.cfg
+	| `-- inventory
     |-- scripts
     `-- system-install

 Configuration files:

-- `ansible.cfg`: the main *Ansible* configuration file which is up to you.
-Have a look at the `ansible.cfg.example` file for configuration ideas.
+- `playbooks/ansible.cfg`: the main *Ansible* configuration file which is up to you.
+Have a look at the `playbooks/ansible.cfg.example` file for configuration ideas.

+- `playbooks/inventory`: the *Ansible* inventory file where you declare all your hosts.
+Have a look at the `playbooks/inventory.example` file for configuration ideas.

 - `private` This directory handle all you private data and configuration goes here.
 This is given by the `dir` option of the `custom` section from `ansible.cfg`

 ## Copyright